 Electrical Noise Filter: Each unit shall include a high – performance EMI/RFI noise rejection filter.
 Products not able to demonstrate noise attenuation of 50 dB at 100 kHz shall be rejected.

-Extended Range Filter: The surge protective device shall have a High Frequency Extended Range Tracking Filter in each Line to Neutral mode with compliance to UL 1283, 6th edition (R2015) and other applicable standards [Consultant to list the other applicable standards in detail].
+Extended Range Filter: The surge protective device shall have a High Frequency Extended Range Tracking Filter in each Line to Neutral mode with compliance to UL 1283, 6th edition (R2015).
 The filter shall have published high frequency attenuation rating in the attenuation frequencies.

 Internal Connections: No plug-in component modules or printed circuit boards shall be used as surge current conductors.
 All internal components shall be hardwired with connections utilizing low impedance conductors and compression fittings.